The Steelers begin the off-season of the Ben Roethlisberger watch - Mash Viral

 "I know an update is expected somewhere around February 1, a check that is likely to be significant in terms of mapping what follows."
 Mike Tomlin He said Tuesday at his end-of-season press conference at the Rooney Complex.
 "But that is a moving target, that date."

 Making Roethlisberger healthy again would certainly be a boost for an offensive that ended 30 in total yards, 31 in aerial yards and 27 in scoring.
-But the Steelers may not know for some time when Roethlisberger will be able to resume the launch, although they may obtain a certain amount of clarity after that February check.
+But the Steelers may not know for some time when Roethlisberger will be able to resume the launch, although they may obtain some clarity after that February check.

 "We've been taking it one step at a time," said Tomlin.
 "We will get that information, probably by that time."